chrisluu16/react-training/README.md

 # react-training
 Going through react training course

 I am now on the reusable branch.
+Pushed branch so it shows up in github now